rackerlabs/support-how-to/content/cloud-sites/aspnet-integrated-mode-on-cloud-sites.md

 product_url: cloud-sites
 ---

-The Rackspace Cloud provisions IIS sites in &ldquo;Integrated Mode.&rdquo; Running sites in Integrated Mode enhances application performance.
+The Rackspace Cloud provisions IIS sites in "Integrated Mode".
+Running sites in Integrated Mode enhances application performance.
 However, if you encounter an issue with your ASP.NET site, please review the following potential errors.